 Chocolate chip pumpkin muffins are the perfect treat on a fall morning.
 With lots of chocolate chips and a topping of crumbly streusel, these muffins can also become the perfect dessert.

 You know what I smell?
-Well besides stuffing, turkeys and brisk leaves in the air… I smell a bunch of secret recipes about to be relieved today.
-That’s right it’s Secret Recipe Club* day and this month I got to be a stealthy little ninja over at Melissa’s Cuisine.
+Well besides stuffing, turkeys and brisk leaves in the air.
+I smell a bunch of secret recipes about to be revealed today.
+That’s right, it’s Secret Recipe Club* day and this month I got to be a stealthy little ninja over at Melissa’s Cuisine.

-Melissa’s is a newlywed in her early 20′s spending her free time in the kitchen (minus the newlywed part, I toootally get it ).
-She cooks because she enjoys it and runs to keep it off (wait, did I pick up mountain biking this year?).
+She cooks because she enjoys it and runs to keep it off.
+Wait, did I pick up mountain biking this year?
 And she’s got a pup named Champ.
 We all know the infamous Marble.
 I’m digging on the similarities here, can you tell?

 Chocolate Chip Pumpkin Muffins

 - 2 cups flour

 - 3/4 cup sugar

 - 1 cup canned pumpkin